Sylius/Sylius/docs/api/zones.rst

 .. note::

-	Read more about :doc: `Zone model in the component docs</components/Addressing/models>`.
+	Read more about :doc:`the Zone model in the component docs</components/Addressing/models>`.

 Creating a Zone
 ---------------